Sign Up for a Free Account

 Overview

 Confusional arousals are non-REM sleep parasomnias that are fairly common in children and adults.
-The International Classification of Sleep Disorders (3rd Edition) categorizes confusional arousals as a “disorder of arousal from NREM sleep.”
+The International Classification of Sleep Disorders (3rd edition, text revision) categorizes confusional arousals as a “disorder of arousal from NREM sleep.”
 The episodes arise out of sleep and consist of confusion, disorientation, and amnesia for the event.
-The behaviors that arise from sleep occasionally may be complex, such as having conversations, dressing oneself, or even participating in sexual activity (sleep sex or sexsomnia).
+The behaviors that arise from sleep may occasionally be complex, such as having conversations, dressing oneself, or even participating in sexual activity (sleep sex or sexsomnia).
 Confusional arousals may be comorbid in idiopathic hypersomnia, shift-work sleep disorder, or obstructive sleep apnea, or in patients recovering from sleep deprivation or taking hypnotics.
 Clinical presentations of confusional arousals can share many characteristics with other abnormal motor activities during sleep (such as seizures), making it difficult to correctly identify them without the aid of an in-lab polysomnogram.
-A study has demonstrated that certain behaviors during spells such as eye opening, raising your head, visually exploring the environment, expression of fear or surprise, talking, or interacting with the environment are more likely to occur in disorders of arousal such as confusional arousals as compared to controls (05).
+A study has demonstrated that certain behaviors during spells, such as eye opening, raising your head, visually exploring the environment, expression of fear or surprise, talking, or interacting with the environment, are more likely to occur in disorders of arousal such as confusional arousals as compared to controls (04).
 Investigations into the pathophysiology of the condition demonstrate an immature or developing brain, which leads to sleep state instability as a major component of the pathophysiology of this condition.
 Studies demonstrate that patients with NREM sleep parasomnias seem to have more sleep pressure (shorter sleep latency and more total sleep time), which may lead to incomplete arousal from stage N3 sleep.
 Management is typically avoiding triggers, treating underlying sleep disorders (sleep apnea, restless legs syndrome), and, rarely, pharmacological treatment, especially if there is a concern about injury to self or others.

 Key points